Wind, Rain, and Safety Wire

 At our start-of-shift meeting, Lou, the lead electronics mechanic, asked for two volunteers.
 I raised my hand and the other guys thought I was nuts.
 I was one of the new guys and the old-timers weren't going to let me be the only hero.
 So, a guy named Moe volunteered next.
 Moe was known for his speed in walking, talking, and in getting things done.
 Lou was happy that Moe volunteered.
 Me, not as much.
 I was a new guy.

 Moe and I went to stores (the place with the parts inventory) and got an antenna tuner.
 It was a heavy cylindrical unit, at least 25 pounds.
-We'd have to remove the old unit from the tail, then install the new unit with the cherry picker bucket and tail buffeted by the wind.
+We'd have to remove the old unit from the tail, then install the new unit with the cherry picker bucket and the tail of the 707 buffeted by the wind.
 We'd have to be very careful.
 Dropping the unit meant severely damaging the horizontal stabilizer.
 The plane would be out of service for...well, I don't know how long but it would involve sending parts and men from the primary maintenance facility in Kansas City.

 We put the tuner into the cab of a cherry picker and drove to the terminal - about one mile away.
 We drove to the back of the plane and deployed the outrigger stabilizers.
 We needed as stable a bucket as possible.
 Crashing into the side of the plane's tail was a bad thing.
 We chose the tools we would need and tied or taped string to them so we could tie them to ourselves or the bucket.
 A dropped tool would do some damage.